Hayle: Industrial revolution

 As Harvey's and the Cornish Copper Company continued to thrive, the rivalry between the two grew into open hostility.
 Disputes regularly erupted over access to the sea as The Cornish Copper Company controlled the dock and the tidal sluice which they had built at Copperhouse.
 Harveys acted to break the Cornish Copper Company's monopoly by constructing their own harbour by deepening Penpol Creek and building a dock.
 They even constructed their own tidal reservoir and sluice by creating Carnsew Pool.
 Harvey's operated a "Company Store policy" forcing workers to buy their provisions from Harvey's Emporium and prohibiting the development of any independent shops.
 When this policy was finally brought to an end a number of shops quickly established.

 Prior to 1825 anyone wanting to go from Hayle to St Ives or Penzance had to cross the sands of Hayle Estuary or make a significant detour crossing the River Hayle at the ancient St Erth Bridge.
 Guides took travellers across the sands, but, even with guides, it was sometimes a perilous journey and the shifting sand and racing tide claimed several lives.
-Because of this major obstacle to trade, a turnpike trust was formed, with Henry Harvey a trustee, to build the causeway which now takes the road below the plantation west to the Old Quay House.
+This barrier to trade led to the 1825 formation of the Hayle Bridge Causeway Turnpike Trust with parliament passing the Grigg's Quay, Hayle Bridge and Phillack Road (Cornwall) Act 1825 (6 Geo.
+4. c. iv).
+The turnpike trust built the causeway which now takes the road below the plantation west to the Old Quay House.
 Costing £5000 in 1825, the investors charged a toll to use the causeway to recover their costs.

 As Hayle's prosperity grew the foundry and smelter owners invested in the nearby mining industry.
 There was relativity little mining in and around Hayle itself, with Wheal Alfred and Wheal Prosper (near Gwithian), being the only mine of any note, the nearest significant mines being around Helston.
 As Hayle's involvement in the mining industry around Helston grew it eventually reached the point in 1833 that it replaced Helston as the local tin coinage (Stannary) town, although this was short-lived as the Stannary system was abolished in 1838.